mayahq/mayalabs-sdk-python/EXAMPLES.md

 ```
 1. from SQL fetch 'all users who live in Bangalore'
-2. put all data into gsheet
+2. write all data into google sheet
 ```

 Which can be changed into an interactive dashboard by adding three lines in between, for showing the data in a table and modifying it item-wise in a form.